hortonworks/registry/docs/serdes.rst

     follow the below process to deserialize the payload

   if the given payload is of specific-record type
-    then use specific datum writer else
+    then use specific datum writer along with binary encoder. else
     use generic datum writer along with binary encoder.

   if user api asks to read it as specific-record
-    then use specific datum reader else
+    then use specific datum reader passing both writer and reader schemas. else
     use generic datum reader passing both writer and reader schemas.